I know a lot about bathrooms—materials, fixtures, cleaning, and more—and love sharing it with you.

 How Is Condensation Formed?

-Sadly you’ll never be able to completely eliminate your condensation (unless you never use your bathroom!), but at least your bathroom will be less likely to develop problems resulting from too much condensation if you follow these steps.
+While you’ll never be able to eliminate condensation, at least your bathroom will be less likely to develop problems resulting from too much condensation if you follow these simple steps.

 Obviously the first thing you should do is open a window, especially when you're running a bath or having a shower.
 One thing I immediately notice whenever I forget to open the window whilst taking a shower is a large amount of condensation on everything.